Learn how to conduct a retrospective in Kanban style. See how to inspect your workflow in detail and foster a spirit of continuous improvement.

 As an added benefit these retrospective meetings allow your team members to feel more involved in the management of the work process and voice their opinions and concerns.

-To begin with, you have to agree with your team on a specific time of the week to hold the Service Delivery Review and stick to it.
+To begin with, you have to agree with your team at a specific time of the week to hold the Service Delivery Review and stick to it.
 It will feel natural to teams used to the traditional way of doing Agile retrospectives after each delivery.

 However, as the SDR is not tied to a particular event, such as the end of a sprint, holding a retrospective meeting this way may not be necessary.
 Instead, you need to define a cadence (e.g. every Tuesday at 10 o’clock) and stick to it.